jramos-br/jsdoc-summarize2/README.md

 ## Contributing

+Your contributions are welcome!
-For bugs and feature requests, please open an [issue](https://github.com/jramos-br/jsdoc-summarize2/issues).
+For bugs and feature requests, you may open an [issue](https://github.com/jramos-br/jsdoc-summarize2/issues) in GitHub.

-You can also submit a [PR](https://help.github.com/articles/creating-a-pull-request) with a fix.
+For more information, have a look at the contribution guidelines in the file [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 The [Summarize2](https://npm.im/jsdoc-summarize2) plugin is free software, licensed under the terms of the MIT License as published by the [Open Source Initiative](http://opensource.org).
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the file [LICENSE](LICENSE) for more details.
 If you don't find it, please see the MIT License template at http://opensource.org/licenses/MIT.

 Copyright (C) 2018 Jorge Ramos https://github.com/jramos-br